 Best Overall Rideshare Insurance Coverage: State Farm

-State Farm is the top choice for rideshare drivers seeking robust coverage.
-Its rideshare insurance ensures that medical, emergency roadside assistance and rental car reimbursement from your personal auto policy stay active while you're working for a ridesharing company.
+State Farm provides the most comprehensive rideshare insurance coverage for drivers seeking robust protection throughout all driving phases.
+Its rideshare endorsement maintains medical coverage, emergency roadside assistance and rental car reimbursement from your personal policy while you work for Uber, Lyft or similar platforms.

-The policy also applies your personal deductible, even when driving for a transportation network company (TNC).
-All coverages from your auto policy extend when the app is on and you're available for hire.
-After matching with or transporting a rider, all coverages remain active except for liability insurance.
+The policy applies your personal deductible when driving for a transportation network company.
+All coverages extend during Period 1 when your app is on and you're available for hire.
+After matching with or transporting a rider during Periods 2 and 3, comprehensive and collision coverages remain active, though liability coverage shifts to the rideshare company's policy.

-- What isn't covered: Liability to others during Periods 2 and 3
+What isn't covered: Periods 2 and 3 (rideshare companies provide coverage during these phases).

 - Extends personal auto policy coverage for rideshare use